Wednesday, 3 March 2021

 7.2.- Grammar: inversion of subject and verb

-What pollution problems are there nowadays in your hometown?
+What green issues are there nowadays in your hometown?

 What was the recording of the last listening activity about?